mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

   * Having shared accountability for the entire system/process over siloed team optimisation.
   * Aligning on the big picture goal and understanding how you contribute.

- 5. Uphold personal values and principles by
+ 5. Be a positive influence on the team by
   * Being respectful, having patience and showing passion.
   * Displaying humility and empathy with others whilst reaching solutions as a team.